Inferring nonequilibrium thermodynamics from tilted equilibrium using information-geometric Legendre transform: Introduction

+Relaxation processes are ubiquitous in nature, and they undergo various nonstationary probability distributions before relaxing to the final stationary distribution.
+For example, biological systems such as biochemical signaling pathways~\cite{Bialek2012Biophysics,Bhalla1999EmergentProperties} and neurons~\cite{dayan2001TheoreticalNeuroscience,Wark2007SensoryAdaptation} respond to external signals in a transient manner to convey information.
+Relaxation processes also include various nontrivial physical phenomena, such as nonmonotonic relaxations~\cite{polettini2013nonconvexity,lu2017nonequilibrium,Kumar2020ExponentiallyFaster}, slow glassy relaxations~\cite{Berthier2011TheoreticalPerspectiveOnTheGlass}, and sudden cutoff relaxations~\cite{Diaconis1996Cutoff,Kastoryano2012Cutoff}.

-Nonstationary stochastic processes~\cite{kampen2007stochastic,gardiner2009stochastic} are ubiquitous in nonequilibrium systems, which experience various nonstationary probability distributions before they reach the stationary equilibrium distribution.
-Examples are noisy biochemical signal transduction, in which a transient peak of a concentration of a chemical substance conveys the information~\cite{Phillips1998physical,tu2008modeling,emonet2008relationship,selimkhanov2014accurate}, and various nonmonotonic relaxations~\cite{polettini2013nonconvexity,lu2017nonequilibrium}.
-Realizing a nonstationary distribution requires a fundamental energetic cost, analyzed by the framework of stochastic thermodynamics~\cite{schnakenberg1976network,seifert2012stochastic,sekimoto2010stochastic,vandenbroeck2015ensemble,ciliberto2017experiments}.
-Stochastic thermodynamics associates thermodynamic quantities with probability distributions rather than individual states.
-Therefore, to obtain thermodynamic quantities in experiments and numerical simulations, we need to measure the details of probability distributions by accumulating many realizations of the same nonstationary process, which is too demanding in practice for systems with many states.
+These processes are out of equilibrium and thus have inevitable thermodynamic costs.
+According to stochastic thermodynamics~\cite{schnakenberg1976network,seifert2012stochastic,sekimoto2010stochastic}, thermodynamic costs such as entropy production (EP) and thermodynamic forces depend on the full details of nonstationary probability distributions.
+Therefore, to obtain thermodynamic quantities directly in experiments and numerical simulations, we need to measure all the details of probability distributions by accumulating many realizations of the same relaxation process and computing the histogram at each time point.
+This nonstationary measurement is practically impossible for systems with more than a few states.